 Scholarly Commons Citation

 Tushnet, Rebecca, "Naming Rights: Attribution and Law" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 416.
+416.